 The Master of Public Health (MPH) is a multi-disciplinary professional degree program for graduate level practical training.
-It provides grounding in foundational public health knowledge and core competencies, as well as depth of training in concentration areas of specialized public health practice.
-The MPH with a concentration in Health Promotion and Community Health Sciences teaches students how to analyze public health problems using social and behavioral sciences and how to develop, plan, and evaluate effective programs and policies to address these problems.
+It provides grounding in foundational public health knowledge and core competencies, as well as depth of training in areas of specialized public health practice.
+The MPH in Health Promotion and Community Health Sciences teaches students how to analyze public health problems using social and behavioral sciences and how to develop, plan, and evaluate effective programs and policies to address these problems.

 The MPH in Health Promotion and Community Health Sciences prepares students to:

 - Analyze the determinants of health at individual, community, and societal levels and the systems in which these factors operate.